How Polyhydroxy Acids May Help with Acne

 Effects of Polyhydroxy Acids on the Skin and on Acne

-Researchers have only performed one study investigating the effectiveness of a polyhydroxy acid on acne patients.
-This 1992 study published in the Australasian Journal of Dermatology looked at the effectiveness of 14% gluconolactone on 150 acne patients.
-The researchers found that gluconolactone reduced mild-to-moderate acne by about 20% over 12 weeks.
-However, the researchers stated that gluconolactone should not be used as a standalone treatment, and would be most effective as an acne treatment in combination with acne medications like benzoyl peroxide.7
+The second study, published in the Australasian Journal of Dermatology in 1992, looked at the effectiveness of topical 14% gluconolactone on 150 acne patients.
+The researchers found that topical gluconolactone reduced mild-to-moderate acne by about 20% over 12 weeks.
+However, the researchers stated that gluconolactone should not be used as a standalone treatment, and would be most effective as an acne treatment in combination with acne medications like benzoyl peroxide.8

 You May Like